As a postgraduate entrant, you get full access to our Career Navigators, and you will enjoy all of the support, education and training we provide.

-- Note: Where the applicant will not have achieved the above requirements prior to entry into the Pathway in 2017 a plan will need to be developed with the Director of Rural Generalist Training to achieve this standard as soon as practicable.
+- Note: Where the applicant will not have achieved the above requirements prior to entry into the Pathway a plan will need to be developed with a Rural Generalist Training Advisor to achieve this standard as soon as practicable.

 - Provision of a written reference from a Director of Clinical Training or other suitable medical officer outlining suitability for a rural career path.

-- Participation in a Career Planning Interview with a Director of Rural Generalist Training to discuss personal and professional considerations and goals.
+- Participation in a Career Planning Interview with a Rural Generalist Training Advisor to discuss personal and professional considerations and goals.
 This will be undertaken at interview.

 - Participation in a recruitment and selection process similar to that undertaken for QRGP direct entrants.